Breadcrumb Navigation

 We start students at their instructional level and move at a challenging, but manageable, pace.
 Small instructional groups for reading and math allow us to place children in the appropriate level.
 This makes remediation of deficit skills possible while we provide instruction at a different level for areas of strength.

-We focus on developing the whole child – our social/affective lessons focus on understanding the brain and how we learn as well as how we want to act with each other in our school community.
+We focus on developing the whole child.
+Our social/affective lessons focus on understanding the brain and how we learn as well as how we want to act with each other in our school community.
 We reinforce that we all have learning needs and challenges, as well as areas in which we excel.
 Recognizing and appreciating these differences in each other is important to our learning community.